 Bullying behavior has recently been identified as a serious threat to the emotional, psychological and physical well-being of both victims and aggressors.
 This course defines bullying behaviors and examines the role of communities and educators in finding solutions and developing comprehensive plans that protect children.

-PSY359 Contemporary Perspectives on Child Abuse and Neglect - 3 credits
+PSY359 Understanding Child Abuse and Neglect -3 credits